butter0312/mygit/readme.txt

-git is a version contorl system. hello world my name is butter today is a good day
+it is a version contorl system. hello world my name is butter today is a good day how are you